Enerep/App-Contest/README.md

 **Conclusion:**
 DiceDecide isn't just an app; it's a decision-making partner that adds a dash of excitement to your daily choices.
 It's perfect for the indecisive, the adventurous, and everyone in between.
 Say goodbye to decision paralysis and hello to DiceDecide – where every roll is a new adventure!
 Embrace the power of choice with DiceDecide – where your voice, your images, and your life help shape your destiny.

+**Future Plans**
+We are committed to continuous improvement and innovation.
+We will be consistenly working on new features and updates to enhance the functionality of DiceDecide.
+We envision DiceDecide evolving into more than just a personal assistant.
+We aim to create a versatile tool that can be used for a variety of purposes, such as education, entertainment, and productivity.
+We are excited about the future of DiceDecide and we are committed to providing our users with the best possible experience